 L: Do you listen to music when you are making your art and who/what are you listening to right now.

-D: I was actually just talking about this with an artist in resident.
+D: I was actually just talking about this with an artist in residence.
 I can pull up my phone.
 We were talking about podcasts.
 I listen to podcasts sometimes.
 I do listen to music and I can give you some names.
-So I listen to Latinos Who Lunch, Wait What’s Up, Café Con Pan.
+So I listen to Latinos Who Lunch, Wait What’s Up, and Café Con Pan.
 But he gave me, we were talking about this, Food 4 Thot.
 I listen to music when I feel like I can’t read.
-Who did I like that I’ve been listening to for a while?
 Nouvelle Vague, Gotan Project, I love Gloria Trevi.
 Lido Pimienta .
-I listen to random messes of stuff and I’m bad at remembering names.
+I listen to random messes of stuff.

 You can learn more about the art of Daisy Quezada Ureña here: